nqthqn/howdyband.com/content/compose.md

 Doing so will earn a 0.5 credit in the category of “Fine and Applied Arts”.
 To complete the assignments, students are expected to have a smart phone, laptop, internet connection, and any musical instrument.

 If interested, select "Music Video" at HowdyBand.com/contact/

+Exact days and times to be negotiated with the majority of classmates.

 **June 13 - July 1: Compose a song**